Applications accepted for City of Dubuque's citizen academy program

 The program offers residents an opportunity to learn more about the city’s services and staff, according to a press release.
 Participants tour municipal facilities and learn more about city programs.

 The program features six sessions held from 6 to 9 p.m.
-Tuesday and Thursday evenings, April 21, 23, 28 and 30, and May 5 and 7.
+Tuesday and Thursday evenings — on April 21, 23, 28 and 30, and May 5 and 7.

 Dinner is provided each evening.